Some of you have the wrong color shoes or panties or other item on for an routine. This means you’re using a link to that item.

 And make it a full copy.
 Don’t mess around with links.
 (If you’re still doing that, I told you to STOP IT.
 Don’t make me tell you a third time.)

-When you need Black Hedy shoes for an act, just search for Hedy, copy the ones in the Black folder, and paste it into the routine folder.
+When you need Black Hedy shoes for an routine, just search for Hedy, copy the ones in the Black folder, and paste it into the routine folder.

 If a routine calls for different colors (Turn Back Time, Dove Amore, etc.) just create a separate routine folder for each color and put the color name in the folder title.